 Is a portfolio loan with WaFd Bank right for you?

 At WaFd Bank, we believe a loan is a commitment a local bank should make with their clients.
 Since we keep your loan in our portfolio, you know we’re in this together.
 While the steps of buying a home can seem complicated, your neighborhood WaFd Bank team is here to make it easy.
 We’ve got the expertise and tools to make sure you stay informed along the way, like our mortgage calculator.
 Use the calculator to calculate your home loan today.
-Plus, unlike many lenders, our team isn’t paid on commission so you’ll know your needs are truly coming first.

 Ready to apply for a mortgage or refinance?
 Connect with your local WaFd loan officer to get started on your online mortgage application.
 Subject to credit approval.